halfhelix/base-files/.github/PULL_REQUEST_TEMPLATE.md

 ### Preview Link

-This could include the Shopify theme preview link or say, a Netlify preview link
+This could be the Shopify theme preview link or a project-specific preview link

 ### What does this PR do?